QuantEcon/lecture-source-py/source/rst/markov_asset.rst

 Let's now price options of varying maturity that give the right to purchase a consol at a price :math:`p_S`

-An infinite horizon call option
+An Infinite Horizon Call Option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We want to price an infinite horizon  option to purchase a consol at a price :math:`p_S`